-The final outcome of the qualification process shall be documented in the verification report (VRPT) in conformance with the DRD in Annex H, and agreed with the customer.
+The final outcome of the qualification process shall be documented in the verification report (VRPT) in conformance with the DRD in ECSS-E-ST-10-02 Annex F, and agreed with the customer.

 A customer statement on the successful completion of the qualification process is recommended.